digitalhabitat/gardenbot/systems/localization-sysytem/gnss-rtk/usb-gnss-setup.md

 'nitrip password:       ' $NT_PASSWORD
 ```

-Alternatively, you can save the the copy paste to a standalone file such as `dev.env` then in then set them with the following command. `source dev.env`
+> [!NOTE] Alternatively, you can save the environment variables to a standalone file such as `.env.dev` and then encrypt the value of the key-value pair with [dontenvx](https://dotenvx.com/encryption).
+Just don't commit your `.env.keys ` 😉

 ---